setuabhi/CurrentTime/Kafka.md

       Different Partition will have different data, we can control it too by passing same key, same key data will go to same partition
       Let's say we have 2 partition, one consumer group and 2 consumers setup , then c1 will get p1 data and c2 will get p2 data while if only one consumer present then c1 will get both p1, p2 data

-      Kafka Streams used send messaage from one topic to another (KafkaStream.java)
+      Kafka Streams used send messaage from one topic to another (KafkaStream.java) we need to create bean which will return KStream

       4. Describe specific topic: docker exec -it kafka kafka-topics --bootstrap-server localhost:9092 --describe --topic my-topic
       5. Delete topic: docker exec -it kafka kafka-topics --bootstrap-server localhost:9092 --delete --topic my-topic